kristoffer-dyrkorn/landscapes/README.md

 ## Creating meshes out of building data

 - Open [Maptiler](https://www.maptiler.com/google-maps-coordinates-tile-bounds-projection/), zoom to zoom level 15, read out Google tile numbers (x and y) for the region you are interested in.
-In the current data setup, the tile area is `x: 16865 - 16807, y: 9442 - 9445`
+In the current data setup, the tile area is `x: 16865 - 16870, y: 9442 - 9445`
 - Download OpenStreetMap building tiles in GeoJSON format: `node get_buildings.mjs 16865 9442 16870 9445 buildings/`
-- Convert GeoJSON building outlines to mesh objects stored in a OBJ file, with elevations matching the terrain surface:
+- Convert the GeoJSON building outlines to mesh objects stored in a OBJ file, with elevations matching the underlying terrain surface:
   `node osm_to_obj.mjs -35000 6727000 bergen.obj buildings/ buildings.obj`
 - Note 1): The reference point that must provided is the geo coordinate of the lower-left (most south-eastern) point of the terrain.
-This is so the building coordinates will match the terrain coordinates.
+This is to convert the building coordinates to the same local coordinates that the terrain has.
-- Note 2): The terrain OBJ file that is used for setting building elevations must have coordinates to the same reference point.
-That will happen automatically if you have followed the previous steps in this documentation.
+- Note 2): The terrain OBJ file that is used for setting the building elevations must have coordinates relative to the same reference point as the buildings.
+That will happen automatically if you have followed the steps so far in this documentation.

 Open the building OBJ in a mesh viewer: